-KDP120 keyboard also leverages triple sensor detection, and it allows players to display more colorful and expressive music.
+KDP120 keyboard also leverages triple sensor detection, allowing players to display more colorful and expressive music.

 Kawai KDP120 provides dual and duet modes.

 It offers two layers of different adjustable sounds.
-You can combine the tone with a harpsicord, electric piano, or strings.
+You can combine the tone with a harpsichord, electric piano, or strings.

 In dual mode, you can mix or layer any two sounds you want together.
 For example, you have the sound of the piano and the string ensemble mixed together in every single key.
 You can plan an orchestra.
 This is really a lot of fun.